teslontechnologies/json-to-json-transformer/README.md

-# qewd-transform-JSON: Transform JSON using a template
+# json-to-json-transformer: Transform JSON using a template

-Rob Tweed <rtweed@mgateway.com>
-25 January 2017, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-Twitter: @rtweed

-Google Group for discussions, support, advice etc: [http://groups.google.co.uk/group/enterprise-web-developer-community](http://groups.google.co.uk/group/enterprise-web-developer-community)

-Special thanks to the Ripple Foundation [http://rippleosi.org  ](http://rippleosi.org) for support and funding of this project.
+Forked from [https://github.com/robtweed/json-to-json-transformer] and added support for Node 4.x

 ## Installing

-       npm install qewd-transform-JSON
+       npm install json-to-json-transformer

-## Using qewd-transform-json
+## Using json-to-json-transformer

 ### Simple Transformations

-  *qewd-transform-json* is a simple, yet powerful way of transforming JSON from one format to another.
+  *json-to-json-transformer* is a simple, yet powerful way of transforming JSON from one format to another.

   The use case for which it's designed is where you're doing repetitive processing that involves instances of a particular JSON document format being converted into some other JSON format.

-  *qewd-transform-json* takes an instance of an input JavaScript object, and transforms it to a new output JavaScript object, using rules defined in a template object.
+  *json-to-json-transformer* takes an instance of an input JavaScript object, and transforms it to a new output JavaScript object, using rules defined in a template object.

   For example, the input object might look like this: